buildpacks/community/contributors/guide.md

 #### Maintainer

-Maintainers are responsible for objectives and outcomes of the [sub-team][sub-team] they are inducted into.
+Maintainers are responsible for advancing the objectives and outcomes of the [sub-teams][sub-teams] they are inducted into.

 Additional Responsibilities:
 * Maintain [sub-team][sub-teams] associated contributions.